branes-ai/dfa-dynamics/docs/header-only-release-guidance_claude.md

 # C++ header-only library cmake best practice

 I have a C++ header-only library, what is the best cmake way to release this library so that another cmake project in an unrelated github repo can easily integrate it?

 CMake for Header-Only Libraries
 For a header-only C++ library, packaging it for CMake integration is relatively straightforward.
 Here's how to set it up so other CMake projects can easily use it:

 Best Approach
-Create a CMake configuration that allows your library to be found by find_package() Set up proper installation targets that place headers in the expected locations Generate and export CMake config files to help consumers find and use your library Here's how to implement this:
+ 1. Create a CMake configuration that allows your library to be found by find_package()
+ 2. Set up proper installation targets that place headers in the expected locations
+ 3. Generate and export CMake config files to help consumers find and use your library

 1. Project Structure
 First, organize your library with a structure like: